theeugenechong/tp/docs/UserGuide.md

   2. cOOPer will check if the users are all available at the time specified.
   3. If successful, cOOPer will create a new meeting at that time.
 Otherwise, cOOPer will inform you that no meeting can be scheduled with all the users at that specified time.

-> ℹ️You do not have to enter your own `[username]` as cOOPer assumes you are in the meeting that you want to schedule.
+> ℹ️You do not have to enter your own `[username]` as cOOPer assumes you are in the meeting that you want to schedule. <br>
 > ℹ️There is no limit to the number of `[username]`s you can enter. cOOPer supports scheduling a meeting with a large number of users.
 However, a large number of users may **slow** cOOPer down.<br>
 > 💡   Before you do a manual schedule, you may want to check the [`availability`](#viewing-users-available-at-different-timings-availability) table for better success rates.<br>
 > ⚠️`[time]` has a format of **HH:mm**, in *24-hour clock*, similar to the format [`available`](#declaring-available-timing-for-meetings-available) uses.
 Any other format will **not** be accepted and may result in incorrect behaviour.